-As we all know, shooting in the rain can be tricky.
-To help, our friends at Zacuto have provided a handy 9 step guide on how to effectively begin shooting in the rain.
+We all know shooting in the rain can be tricky.
+Our friends at Zacuto have provided a handy 9 step guide on how to effectively prep for shooting in the rain.

 This blog was originally posted on zacuto.com.
 Zacuto creates production grade, filmmaking camera accessories designed by filmmakers for filmmakers.
 Zacuto’s blog is written by a wide variety of filmmakers and includes how-to articles, production diaries, sneak peeks at new cameras, and more.
 Learn more about Zacuto by following them on with @Zacuto on Twitter, Instagram, Facebook, and Vimeo.